joabegranvile/minimal-streamlit/README.md

 ## License

-This project is open source.
-Please refer to the repository for license details.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.